veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/tab-group.md

 ### Example
 1. Create a page.
-2. Drag and drop the “Tab Group” Component from the “Navigation” category.
+2. Drag and drop the “Tab Group” component from the “Navigation” category.
 3. Drag and drop 3 “Tab” components inside the “Tab Group” component.
 4. Set the value of the “label” property of first, second and third Tabs as “Tab1”, “Tab2” and “Tab3” respectively.
 5. Drag and drop a “Card” component (from “Layout” category) within each tab.